De-institutionalisation ! Understanding communities !

 model of service delivery was appropriate for

-the circumstances at the time, where the conditions for people with
+the circumstances at the time, where the conditions for disadvantaged

 disability generally have the same